Second-Chance Mentoring Application

 2. Submitted a new ATE Track 1 or Track 2 proposal where reviewer ratings for the declined proposal were primarily “Good” or higher.

-Important: All applicants must submit a complete copy of the declined proposal as originally submitted and the reviewer comments received during the NSF review process.
+Important: All applicants must complete the electronic application below and submit a full copy of the declined proposal and the reviewer comments received during the NSF review process to This email address is being protected from spambots.
+You need JavaScript enabled to view it. on or before the first Friday in April.

-Deferral Option: In any case, colleges may choose to defer participation until the following year if the proposal remains viable for resubmission.
-The Application should still be submitted using the deadlines listed in the year the proposal was declined.
-The PI of Mentor-Connect can approve exceptions.
+Deferral Option: Colleges may choose to defer participation until the following year if the proposal remains viable for resubmission.

-Mentor-Connect will provide mentoring—via email, phone calls, and virtual meetings—for colleges whose proposals meet the following criteria:
+Mentor-Connect will provide mentoring for colleges whose proposals meet the following criteria:

 Mentoring Scope: